 Your child may not babble or have any type of back and forth gestures.
 They may not point to objects or wave at people.
 Many will not respond to their name.

 At 2 Years

 A child may have very few or no words.
-He or she may also lack any type of repeating.
+They may also lack any type of repeating skills.